The 10 Best 50th Birthday Ideas in London

 Go glasshouse-hopping at Kew

 For the green-fingered amongst you, this is a must within our list of 50th birthday ideas in London.
-Explore the botanical gardens at Kew, including the impressive, recently restored Victorian Palm House (the world’s largest), filled with tropical and subtropical plants, and a treetop walkway.
+Explore the botanical gardens at Kew in Richmond upon Thames, including the impressive, recently restored Victorian Palm House (the world’s largest), filled with tropical and subtropical plants, and a treetop walkway.
 After an afternoon of botanical-gazing, relocate to Kew’s other glasshouse – The Glasshouse restaurant for a tasting menu.
 Don’t expect a beautiful domed glass ceiling here, but do expect classic Michelin fare with a lively neighbourhood feel and a wine list that more than makes up for the average decor.

 Push the boat out on Regent’s Canal